Albert-Gamarro/ml-fitness-tracking-barbell-exercises/README.md

 # ML Fitness Tracking – Barbell Exercise Classification 🏋️‍♂️🤖

-This is an end-to-end machine learning project focused on classifying barbell exercises using wearable sensor data — blending real-world AI application with something I care about: **fitness**.
+This is an end-to-end machine learning project focused on classifying barbell exercises using wearable sensor data.  blending real-world AI applications with something I am passionate about: **fitness**.

 ## 🚀 Why this project?

-I'm doing this project as part of a course that walks through the structure and logic of building an ML pipeline — **but doesn’t provide any starter code**.
-Everything you see here has been written from scratch by me, by following along and implementing it line by line.
+I embarked on this project as part of my development journey to explore and research what we can achieve with Machine Learning (ML) and AI in the fitness domain.
+I discovered this great project by Dave Ebbelaar that walks through the structure and logic of building an ML pipeline — **but doesn’t provide any starter code**.

+All core development you see here has been written from scratch by me (with only a few functions borrowed from existing libraries to help streamline certain parts of the process).
+I took the time to dive deep into key concepts and techniques for feature engineering, model building, and adding useful functions, all while maintaining a mindset focused on understanding not just the WHAT or HOW, but also the WHY behind every step.

 > 🧠 **Learning-by-doing** is the best way to internalize concepts and truly understand the material.